gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Instance heartbeats will be cached by auth servers using a dedicated cache.
 This cache is updated using rate-limited backend reads that occur in the background, to avoid mass-reads of instance heartbeats.
-The rate is modulated by the total number of instance heartbeats.
+The rate is modulated by the total number of instance heartbeats, to avoid putting too much load on the backend on large clusters.
 The cache is considered healthy when all instance heartbeats present on the backend have been read in a time period that is also modulated by the total number of heartbeats.

 At the start of the upgrade window, auth servers attempt to write an update rollout plan to the backend under a single key.